Rurik/CTF/Huntress_2025/rust_tickler_3.md

 ![](img/3_5.png)

-Again, I see it decrypting with a very similar FPU output in xmm registers:
+Again, I see it decrypting with a very similar FPU/SIMD output in xmm registers:

 xmm0: 0x2226730de100000000000000020
 xmm1: 0x726f76616620796d2073692074616857 'What is my favor'